trychlos/pwix-roles/README.md

 Else, if `user` is specified, then the component takes care of read the attributed roles of the user.

-Else, if `roles` are specified, then they are edited, and updated in this var.
+Else, if `roles` are specified, then they are edited from this var.

+If none of these three parms is specified, then the edition begins with an empty state.

+The caller can get the result in two ways:

+- either by listening at the `pr-change` event:

-The `pr-change` event is triggered each time the user changes a selection.
+    This event is triggered each time the user changes a selection

     At every moment, the `Roles.EditPanel.checked( <jstree_selector> )` client-only companion function can be called to get the current state of selected roles.

+- or, starting with v 1.5.0, by listening to the `pr-edit-state` event:

-On each change, the `pr-edit-state` event is triggered, with the current list of directly selected roles.
+    This event is triggered on each change, and holds a data object with the current list of directly selected roles.

 ## NPM peer dependencies